MaxGreenhill8529/Unity-Custom-Inspector-Documentation/README.md

 ### Before
 <img width="286" height="229" alt="Before Spacing" src="https://github.com/user-attachments/assets/ac19703e-1d58-437f-8d85-c0630e2969c6" />

 ### After
 <img width="296" height="236" alt="After Spacing" src="https://github.com/user-attachments/assets/559a0627-a439-407d-93a9-aad7bc69b827" />\
 By default `EditorGUILayout.Space()` creates a horizontal gap of of 6[^1].
 This can be overridden by using the `EditorGUILayout.Space(float width)` overload.
 [^1]: There isn't a measure of unit for the input float.
+[^2]: When I refer to the 'Targeted class' I am referring to the class that this script is acting as the custom inspector for.